greglobinski/gatsby-styled-blog-starter/README.md

 ### Outline focus

-I wanted to use [what-input](https://github.com/ten1seven/what-input) package to suppress focus outline on buttons and links when users uses mouse.
+I wanted to use [what-input](https://github.com/ten1seven/what-input) package to suppress focus outline on buttons and links when a user uses a mouse.
 But for now the package breaks `gatsby build` process.
 So, first I will send a fix pull request to the package repo.

 # Updates